Mikhail Dadov

 SAP Loyalty Consultant

-SAP Customer Loyalty Management consulting for teams that need stronger segmentation, clearer journeys, cleaner operating ownership, and better commercial output from the platform.
+SAP Engagement Cloud consulting for teams that need stronger segmentation, clearer journeys, cleaner operating ownership, and better commercial output from the platform.

-I work with teams that already use SAP Customer Loyalty Management but need the platform to support clearer retention economics, lifecycle ownership, and revenue logic.
+I work with teams that already use SAP Engagement Cloud but need the platform to support clearer retention economics, lifecycle ownership, and revenue logic.

-• Teams already running SAP Customer Loyalty Management but not getting enough commercial value from it
+• Teams already running SAP Engagement Cloud but not getting enough commercial value from it

 • Companies preparing a rebuild, migration, governance reset, or agency handover